 Starting school is a big step and we will do everything we can to make this transition as smooth as possible.

-You will probably have lots of questions and under normal circumstances, we would invite you into school to show you round, discuss arrangements and give you the opportunity to meet the staff.
-Unfortunately, due to the Coronavirus Pandemic, we are currently unable to offer this.
-Some of your questions may be answered using the information and links below but if you have any further queries, please do not hesitate to contact us on firstname.lastname@example.org
+You will probably have lots of questions and we will invite you into school to show you round, discuss arrangements and give you the opportunity to meet the staff.
+In the meantime, some of your questions may be answered using the information and links below but if you have any further queries, please do not hesitate to contact us on firstname.lastname@example.org